refinedev/refine/documentation/tutorial/essentials/data-fetching/listing-data/index.md

 :::

-In the next chapters, we'll learn about how to handle forms and tables with Refine.
+In the next steps, we'll learn about how to handle forms and tables with Refine.

 </Sandpack>